AntCPLab/OpenCoral/README.md

 compute the preprocessing time for a particular computation.

 #### Requirements
- - GCC 5 or later (tested with 8.2) or LLVM/clang 5 or later (tested with 7)
+ - GCC 5 or later (tested with 8.2) or LLVM/clang 5 or later (tested with 7).
+We recommend clang because it performs better.
  - MPIR library, compiled with C++ support (use flag --enable-cxx when running configure)
  - libsodium library, tested against 1.0.16
  - OpenSSL, tested against and 1.0.2 and 1.1.0
  - Boost.Asio with SSL support (`libboost-dev` on Ubuntu), tested against 1.65
  - Boost.Thread for BMR (`libboost-thread-dev` on Ubuntu), tested against 1.65
  - 64-bit CPU
- - Python 2.x
+ - Python 3.5 or later
  - NTL library for CowGear and the SPDZ-2 and Overdrive offline phases (optional; tested with NTL 10.5)
  - If using macOS, Sierra or later